ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 ## Overview

 The following diagram illustrates the integration of the Ray Autoscaler with the KubeRay operator.
-Although depicted as a separate entity for clarity, the Ray Autoscaler is actually a sidecar container within the Ray head Pod in the real implementation.
+Although depicted as a separate entity for clarity, the Ray Autoscaler is actually a sidecar container within the Ray head Pod in the actual implementation.

 ```{eval-rst}
 .. image:: ../images/AutoscalerOperator.svg